photodude/phpcs-vscode/README.md

 {
     // PHPCS
     "phpcs.enable":   true,
-    "phpcs.standard": "WordPress",
+    "phpcs.standard": "Joomla",
 }
 ```

-And this will enable PHPCS and will also tell it to use the standard WordPress ruleset.
+And this will enable PHPCS and will also tell it to use the standard Joomla ruleset.
 If this doesn't start working on the code your have automatically, then restart Visual Studio Code.
 ___

 ## Resources